 We endeavor to use reasonably available state-of-the-art network and information security standards, protocols and technologies, including encryption, intrusion detection and data loss prevention, and we monitor our systems and data centers to ensure that they comply with our security policies.

-If you have any questions about the security of your personal data or the security of the site, or wish to report a potential security issue, please contact firstname.lastname@example.org.
+If you have any questions about the security of your personal data or the security of our website, or wish to report a potential security issue, please contact email@example.com.
 When reporting a potential security issue, please describe the matter in as much detail as possible and include any information that might be helpful.

-Although we use reasonable efforts to safeguard personal data, we cannot guarantee the security of your information obtained through the Site.
-Should the measures we have adopted fail to prevent a data breach, we will promptly take necessary remedial measures, and fulfill our legal obligation with regard to notification of regulators and/or affected data subjects.
+Although we use reasonable efforts to safeguard personal data, we cannot guarantee the security of your information.
+If the measures we have adopted fail to prevent a data breach, we will promptly take necessary remedial measures, and fulfill our legal obligation with regard to the notification of regulators and/or affected data subjects.

 How Long We Retain your Personal Data

 We will store your personal data for no longer than is necessary for the performance of our obligations, or to achieve the purposes for which the information was collected, or as may be permitted or imposed under applicable law, or that is reasonably necessary to resolve disputes, or to enforce our rights and/or agreements, or during which litigation or investigations might arise in respect of our business relations or other interactions with you.
 To determine the appropriate retention period, we will consider the amount, nature, and sensitivity of the data; the potential risk of harm from unauthorized use or disclosure of the data; the purposes for which we process the data and whether we can achieve those purposes through other means; and the applicable legal requirements.
 Unless otherwise required by applicable law, at the end of the retention period we will remove personal data from our systems and records or take appropriate steps to properly anonymize it.